-File with the Internal Revenue Service Center, Andover, MA 05501.
+File with the Internal Revenue Service, Cincinnati, OH 45999.

 Reporting on magnetic media.
-If you are the employer and you file 250 or more Forms 8027, you must file the returns on magnetic media (or electronically).
+If you are the employer and you file 250 or more Forms 8027, you must file the returns electronically or magnetically.
 For details, see Regulations section 301.6011-2.

-Specification for filing.
-Get the 1999 revision of Pub.
-1239, Specifications for Filing Form 8027, Employer's Annual Information Return of Tip Income and Allocated Tips, Magnetically or Electronically.
+Specifications for filing.
+See Pub.
+1239, Specifications for Filing Form 8027, Employer's Annual Information Return of Tip Income and Allocated Tips, Electronically or Magnetically.
 This publication provides instructions on how to file and how to request a waiver from magnetic media reporting because of undue hardship.
+To obtain a copy of Pub.
+1239, visit the IRS website at www.irs.gov or call 1-800-TAX-FORM (1-800-829-3676).